paulbrowne-irl/knowledgebase-elastic-rag/readme.md

 It is possible to install Elastic and Kibana directly on the machine (i.e. no Docker needed), please refer to the Elastic / Kibana home page for instructions - https://www.elastic.co/

+## Configuration
+* The main confirmation file is  in `app/config/config.conf`
+    * Please edit this or see the notes in the `app/config` folder to customize configuration.
+    * This config file is shared for the ingest script, the Bot and the Application.
+* Some APIs (Copilot, OpenAI, Teamworks helpdesk) require tokens the first time the are run.
+Please consult the documentation to retrieve these.
+The script will ask you for these and store locally.
+This is a plain text json file(`token-storage-local.json`).
+While it is excluded from git, you may wish to review how has access to it.

+# Running the application

 ## Starting the background infrastructure

 A Docker compose file is provided to make it easy to download and run the supporting infrastructure (e.g. the Elastic Search engine).
 To start this Infrastructure using Docker:
 * Open a (new) terminal window, navigate to home folder containing docker-compose.yml
-* Start Elastic and Kibana using: `docker compose up`
+* Start Elastic and Kibana and other services using: `docker compose up`

 You can check if the Elastic Search Service is running using the url http://localhost:9200/.
 You should see a success message similar to the screenshot below.